 Inspiration starts with you!

-We firmly believe our teachers are what makes education better in Catawba County Schools!
+Our professional educators are what makes education better in Catawba County Schools!
 Working in Catawba County Schools allows you to inspire students every day - both inside and outside of the classroom.
 We are looking for teachers who share these core beliefs:

 Schools and classrooms are safe and inclusive of all students.